Tshembani04/Image-Carousel-Mtn/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.

+##Before you run this project please run npm i to install all the dependencies 😀

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding